 Even though there are three registers, there are two passaggi: one between the chest voice and one between the head voice.
 Depending on a male’s voice type, the passagio will differ depending on the notes they can hit.
 Generally, the passaggio for male voices happens between E-flat and G notes, above the middle C note.

-Many males struggle with switching between their chest, middle, and head voices, but they can easily transition without causing strain on their vocal cords with practice.
+Many males struggle with switching between their chest, middle and head voices, but with practice, they can easily transition without straining their vocal cords.
 The good news is that when voice acting is strictly speaking and not singing, dealing with passaggio isn’t nearly as important.

-There are a lot of male voice actors out there, but below, you’ll find some of the most popular and famous characters they voiced.
+There are many male voice actors, but below are some of the most popular and famous characters they voiced.

 The Role of the Male Voice in Advertising Over the Decades

 Advertising has been utilizing voice actors for decades.
-Voice actors have been the best way to create meaningful advertisements on the radio and now podcasts too.
+Voice actors have been the best way to create meaningful advertisements on the radio and podcasts.
 Male and female voices can be used in advertising, but the role of the male voice is far more prominent.

 Many people prefer to use a male voice actor for advertising because they tend to provide a more authoritative tone, which allows people to feel more confident when purchasing the product they’re advertising.